algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### GPRS Management

-The decision was made to change the **GPRS**[^8] notifications.
+The decision was made to change the notifications sent by the **GPRS**[^9].
 Henceforth, they will contain:

-- The current mode of the device;
+- The current mode of the device (trigger, lock, unlock and sleep);
 - The battery level;
-- The state of the device (locked or not).
+- The state of the device (locked or unlocked).
 <!-- - The device's location -->

 | Pros       | Cons |